Additional Details

 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\RunOnce]

-generated too.
-The value of a subkey is the path the worm's file
+The subkey name that is created by the worm is semi-randomly generated too.
+The value of a subkey is the path the worm's file in Windows System folder.

-Spreading in e-mails.
+Spreading in emails.

-The worm scans files with certain extensions on all hard disks to
+The worm scans files with certain extensions on all hard disks to harvest email addresses.
+Files with the following extensions are scanned:

 ini